 Not only did we create memories that will forever be frozen in time, we forged bonds that will never be broken.
 We loved each other, some in more ways than one.
 Anyone who has worked in a restaurant understands the close-knit nature of the staff — we date each other, break each other’s hearts, or maybe we found our soulmate (romantic or not).

 In fact, that summer taught me what I deserved when it came to love and friendship after I fell for my closest guy bud.
 Needless to say, it didn’t work out, but we were able to maintain a friendship.
 I became a stronger woman because of it and knew I couldn’t settle for less when that chapter closed.

 That summer also helped me realize I wanted more for my life.
 My friends pushed me to write more, and when I decided to go back to school, they supported me.
 The ones I worked with covered my shifts when I needed to finish a paper.
 The ones I knew from school would study with me.
 My best friend and I would study for hours together with Law & Order SVU playing in the background.
 We’d help each other prep for tests and stay focused, even if we were ready to give up.
 My first semester back would not have been a success without their help.

 That summer, I took my Dave Matthews Band obsession to the next level.
 I saw my first show in Cleveland with another bestie of mine and we spent the eleven years following them from city to city around the Midwest, meeting up with friends we made through Twitter.
 You might remember me mentioning it in my article about how it’s totally normal to make friends online nowadays.
 If it wasn’t for the summer of 2006 (or the creation of Twitter, let’s give credit where it’s due), I would have never met some of the ladies who have become some of my closest friends today.

 What’s the best summer you’ve ever had with your friends?
-Tell us in the comments!
+Tell us below!